By Andre Moura, FootballPredictions.NET, 12:05 04/10/2020

 The Toffees are not a club with a distinct association with a specific belief or religion nor do they have any set agenda for player signings or fan membership.
 They have previously been seen as a Catholic club, however, generally during the 1950s and 1960s.

-There does remain, though, several clubs in British and European football that have a distinct link to a set religion or religious group.
+There do remain, though, several clubs in British and European football that have a distinct link to a set religion or religious group.

 The source of Everton being seen as a Catholic club